sylvainraye/documentation-1/content/connectivity/custom/_index.en.md

 draft: false
 type: "plugins"
 logo: "custom"
-description: "Connect your Akeneo PIM through pipelines"
+description: "Read transform and write files in any format "
 ---

 ### Definition

-The custom plugin allows to extract, transform, load data either the data file format used into the Pipeline stack.

-`extract, transform ou load` refer to the steps that data undergo at a specific state

-* `extractor` allows to use raw data in order to extract them

-* `transformer` allows to transform the raw data

-* `loader` allows to use the data following its extraction and transformation
+The custom plugin allows you to use your own source code in your [pipelines](https://php-etl.github.io/documentation/components/pipeline/), allowing you to connect tools that are not supported by the standard distribution.

 ### Installation